Living street: Traffic calming measures

-Compact and Mixed Use Development
+Compact and mixed-use development

 Compact and mixed-use development is another strategy of the living street since how land is used will determine trip distances and preferred modes of transportation.
 Cycling is typically done at distances below 3 km and walking is typically done at distances below 1 km.
 If trip destinations are within walking or cycling distance, people may utilize the sidewalks and bike lanes for their commute.
 In addition, compact neighborhoods will also make transit a realistic option because the population will exist to provide the necessary ridership.
 Advocates suggest establishing strong neighborhood centers with local accessibility - instead of creating separate commercial and residential areas, which promote car use through increased trip lengths – that will lead to more sustainable and livable conditions.

 Benefits

 Living streets are sustainable from an economical, environmental, and social view.
 They can promote public health through the different modes of active transport offered as well as social equity through enhancing livability for all users.
 The design is intended to reduce traffic danger and increase safety using modes of active transport that have minimal noise and air pollution and use far fewer non-renewable resources compared to motorized transportation.
 By reducing the number of cars and incorporating public and active transport, living streets can move more people with the same or less amount of space than the current street since these modes take up far less space than cars, whether in use or in storage.